james-partridge/Fermat-s-Last-Theorem-and-Binomial-Chunking/README.md

 _____________________________

-The idea is "chunk" binomial expansions into Fermat's Last theorem.
-Namely, Fermat's last theorem posits that there is no value n>2 where a^n + b^n = c^n.
-This was proven true by Andrew Wiles and Richard Taylor in 1995 via the Taniyama–Shimura conjecture and became subsequently known as the modularity theorem.

-This idea relies on binomial expansions of a single variable.
+The idea is to "chunk" binomial expansions for any n^k into Fermat's Last theorem using a single variable.
 For example,

 n^2 can be represented as n^2 = (n-1)^2 + 2n- 1
 n^3 can be represented as n^3 = (n-1)^3 +3n^2 -3n+1